Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 Cork is a sustainable material that’s much more environmentally-friendly than the rubber used in traditional yoga mats.
 To make a cork yoga mat, bark is peeled off of a cork tree, rather than cutting the tree down.
 Bark then regrows on the tree years later, ensuring that the process isn’t detrimental to the health or lifespan of the tree (plus, cork groves—which are primarily found in the Mediterranean—absorb millions of tons of carbon dioxide from the air every year).
 Cork is also biodegradable, which means it can be recycled or composted.
 So instead of having a rubber-based mat full of toxic plastic pollutants, you can be sure that your mat’s materials won’t end up in a landfill.

 See also: These Yoga Mats Take You Back to Nature

-Interested in buying your own cork yoga mat?
+Interested in buying your own cork mat?
 Whether you’re looking for a slightly larger mat or an option with tons of extra grip, we’ve got you covered.
 Read on to see some of our favorite cork yoga mats.